 Like measuring boards, the unit of measurement for scales may depend on the scale’s country of origin.
 In the U.S., fish are measured in pounds and ounces.
 Fishing scales vary widely in quality and thus range from around $10 to $70.

 When you're out on a boat for a long period of time, odds are you will start to get hungry.
-Fishing expels a good amount of energy, and snacks often give fishers the boost of energy they need to keep casting.
+Fishing expels a good amount of energy, and snacks can give fishermen the boost of energy they need to keep casting.

 Some common fishing snacks include beef jerky, energy bars, and canned meats, although personal preferences will vary heavily from person to person.
-Some fishermen and women may prefer dried fruits, and those with coolers may even be able to keep perishable snacks fresh, such as deli meats and carrots among other things.
+Some fishermen may prefer dried fruits, and those with coolers may even be able to keep perishable snacks fresh, such as deli meats and carrots.

-Although the idea may seem foriegn today, using spears to fish once served as the main form of fishing.
-Ancient civilizations carved spearheads out of stone, and would use such tools to stab fish in open, shallow water.
-Today, surprisingly, the practice is still in use, and has even evolved to take on new forms.
+Although the idea may seem foreign today, using spears to fish was once the main mode of fishing.
+Ancient civilizations carved spearheads out of stone and would use such tools to stab fish in open, shallow water.
+Today, the practice is still in popular use and has even evolved to take on new forms.

 Modern fishing spears are crafted with sharp metal tips and thin metallic bodies.
 Remarkably, modern fishing spears are often equipped to spear guns and projected from under the water.
 Spearfishing is a unique alternative to the types of fishing most are familiar with.
 A classic gig costs about $20 from online retailers, while spear guns are much more expensive.

-A necessary piece of some fisher's rigs, spoons serve a unique function in the way they attract fish.
-First used in the mid 1800's, spoons consist of a metallic body which is concave on one side, giving this lure object its unique name.
+A necessary piece of some fisherman’s rigs, spoons serve a unique function in the way they attract fish.
+First used in the mid-1800s, spoons consist of a metallic body that is concave on one side, giving this lure object its unique name.
 The concave side serves to reflect light as the lure travels, fooling a fish into believing it is a scaley, injured prey.